A&S Parent Information

 - To improve GPAs, students should retake courses with poor grades as soon as possible, if they believe that they can earn a grade of "C" or higher.
 The original grade will be replaced with the most recent grade (whether higher or lower) and, although the former grade is not expunged from the permanent record, it is no longer calculated in the GPA.
 OHIO policy allows two additional retake attempts after the first try.

 - Students are highly encouraged to become well acquainted with their online "catalog of entry."
-This catalog is their guide to success at Ohio University because it provides information about graduation requirements, as well as the policies, rules, and regulations of the University and College.
-For University policies, refer to the Guidelines and General Information sections; for information specific to the College or major, see the College of A&S sections and courses of instruction.
+The Undergraduate Catalog is their guide to success at Ohio University because it provides information about graduation requirements, as well as the policies, rules, and regulations of the University and college.
+For University policies, refer to the Guidelines and General Information sections; for information specific to the College or major, see the College of Arts & Sciences sections and courses of instruction.

 AND, last but not least, a summary of questions parents frequently ask about adding and dropping classes, fee refunds, and more...